-If you are planning a Char Dham Yatra, it is best that you choose a base, hire a taxi, and then travel to all the shrines one by one.
+If you are planning a Char Dham Yatra from Delhi, it is best that you choose a base, hire a taxi, and then travel to all the shrines one by one.
 You can begin Chardham yatra from Haridwar or Dehradun depending upon your suitability.
 These places have easy transport available to Gangotri and Badrinath.

 The nearest airport is Jolly Grant Airport near Dehradun.
 You can take a flight from any part of India to Dehradun and then plan a road journey ahead.

 If you prefer rail journeys, you can take a train till Haridwar or Dehradun, and then catch a bus or taxi to Gangotri.
 Public transport buses to Gangotri from Haridwar are also available.

 Haridwar and Dehradun have direct buses from Delhi.
 You can either take a state transport bus or private Volvo buses to get to these cities.
 It takes around 6-7 hours by road from Delhi.
 You can also opt for Char Dham Yatra from Haridwar by car as you will number of taxis available on rent.

 Char Dham Yatra Map